Realization of tropical curves in abelian surfaces: Abstract

 \section{Abstract}

-We construct algebraic curves in abelian surfaces starting from tropical curves in real tori.
+We construct algebraic curves in abelian surfaces by utilizing tropical curves in real tori.
 We give a necessary and sufficient condition for a tropical curve in a real torus to be realizable by an algebraic curve in an abelian surface.
-When the condition is satisfied, the number of algebraic curves can be computed by a combinatorial formula.
-This gives us an algebraic-tropical correspondence theorem for abelian surfaces analogous to Mikhalkin's correspondence theorem for toric surfaces.
-In other words, the number of algebraic curves passing through generic points in an abelian surface can be computed purely combinatorially via tropical curves.
+When this condition is satisfied, the number of algebraic curves can be computed by a combinatorial formula.
+This provides the algebraic-tropical correspondence theorem for abelian surfaces analogous to Mikhalkin's correspondence theorem for toric surfaces.
+Thus, the number of algebraic curves passing through generic points in an abelian surface can be computed purely combinatorially via tropical curves.

 \personal{Personal comments shown!}